creative-connections/Bodylight-docs/reference/usage/gettingstarted.md

 * All bodylight web-components are prefixed with `bdl-`
 * `bdl-range` creates slider and if user change the value - this value is set to the model
-* `bdl-fmi` operated Modelica model exported to Javascript FMI - creates button to start/stop simulation and binds model variables to other components - inputs and outputs
+* `bdl-fmi` controls Modelica model via FMI api.
+It creates button to start/stop simulation and binds model variables to other components - inputs and outputs
 * `bdl-dygraphchart` shows a chart with values of variables retrieved from model